-The breakfast tour of Cigar City Brewery was the second best brewery tour I’ve ever taken.
+The breakfast version of the Cigar City Brewery Tour is the one of the best brewery tours I’ve taken.
 That’s what you call it when you show up for the first tour of the day on an empty stomach.
 It’s grrrrrreat!
-Throw in some clydesdales and you’ve got yourself a winner.
-(I would also accept more Florida-appropriate mascots like: bottlenose dolphins, flamingos, or panthers.
-Psst, go with panthers.)

-I had definitely heard about it enough that when I returned to Florida last week, I knew Cigar City was the popular kid I should seek out to show me a good time on spring break.
+I had definitely heard about them enough that when I returned to Florida on a visit, I knew a Cigar City brewery tour was the popular kid I should seek out to show me a good time on spring break.
 Sun’s out, guns out beaches!

-The Cigar City brewery is incredibly inviting, a place I want to be.
-(Not necessarily be seen because I was all alone and almost, violently, fell off my bench in front of everyone in the room.
+The Cigar City brewery tour is incredibly inviting, a place I want to be.
+Like an intimate Hawaiian luau at sunset, a best friend’s backyard BBQ, or whatever the opposite of a job interview is.
+(Not necessarily be seen because I was flying solo and almost, violently, fell off my bench in front of everyone in the room.
 Y’all should seriously nail those things down.)
-Like an intimate Hawaiian luau at sunset, a best friend’s backyard BBQ, or whatever the opposite of a job interview is.

-All dumbassery aside, it’s a place I want to hang out.
+All slapstick aside, it’s a place I want to hang out.
 Maybe a place I’d love to work?
 Nope, I’d definitely like to work at a place with beer on tap that doesn’t frown on wearing T-shirts every day.
-Cigar City Brewery is the cool, big city kid who’s still got that laid-back, seaside, chill Florida vibe.
+The Cigar City Brewery tour is the cool, big city kid who’s still got that laid-back, seaside, chill Florida vibe.

 One thing I learned shortly after moving to Florida was that shoes (eh, clothing in general) are optional.
-Going to bars in your bare feet?
-In a bikini?
-While I personally think that’s one of the grossest and most potentially disastrous ideas out there (for the love of God I hope you’re up-to-date on your tetanus shots), I get it.
 It’s just… so… “Florida.”
 Just chill, man.
 Soak up that sunshine.
 Take it easy.
 Who needs shoes?
 Who needs sunscreen?
 Who needs a job?
-Lighten up.
 What am I getting at here?
 In true Florida fashion, the theme at Cigar City Brewery seems to be “walls are optional.”
 Both literal and metaphorical.

 This is not what I want in a brewery tour.
 I want to see bubbles bubbling and yeasts yeasting.
 I want to see bottles and cans zooming down conveyer belts like a live version of that special feature on Sesame Street where they showed you how crayons are made.
 Only for drunks and with fewer grannies.
 I want to get in the way of someone just trying to do their job.

-Cigar City Brewery gave me just that.
+The Cigar City Brewery tour gave me just that.
 Stepping over grain bags, touching things I’m not supposed to be touching, weaving around the equipment to get a proper photo, all with a beer in my hand… brewery tour perfection.
 Being allowed in the processes of the brewery makes a huge difference to my experience.
-Thank you Cigar City brewery.
+Thank you Cigar City brewery tour.
 You trust me!
 You really trust me!
-(You shouldn’t, by the way…)
+(You shouldn’t, by the way.)

 This one just makes sense.
 It’s like, why do all breweries not do this???